 CARS (coherent anti-Stokes Raman spectroscopy) makes use of two (or three) lasers that are used to irradiate a sample simultaneously.
 A coherent Raman response can be generated by tuning the frequencies of the two beams to match a particular molecular vibration.
 The technique is often tuned for collecting vibrationally selective data which enables fast acquisition times but only grants very selective narrowband information.
 The coherent Raman response usually has a higher intensity than conventional Raman and it has minimal fluorescence issues as anti-Stokes scattering occurs at a different wavelength range from fluorescence.
 The spectra may still include an interfering non-resonant background.
 CARS can produce promising results, but the multi-laser setup can be complex and the complexity can increase cost and produce some challenges for routine measurements (e.g. alignment drift between the two collinear beams).
 (21) (22) (2)

-Anti-Stokes Raman measurements can also be carried out without a CARS setup and the anti-Stokes Raman shift region may have an advantage of containing a lower amount of fluorescence.
+Anti-Stokes Raman measurements can also be carried out without a CARS setup and the anti-Stokes Raman shift region may have the advantage of containing a lower amount of fluorescence.
 A challenge with non-CARS anti-Stokes measurements is that in RT conditions the anti-Stokes Raman signal intensities are usually low.
 In high-temperature measurements, the anti-Stokes Raman signal contributions are higher and these responses can be useful for data acquisition and for e.g. temperature determinations.
 (23) (24) (25)

 The most suitable fluorescence suppression technique will vary depending on the studied application.
 Some techniques are only applicable for a limited range of application types and the techniques may require expensive measurement setups or extensive knowledge to operate.
 Other techniques (e.g. computational methods) may be applicable for a very wide range of applications but the ultimate fluorescence suppression capabilities may remain limited.
 When deciding on suppression methods, the decision process might include the following points: What are the current and future application needs, sample types, budgetary limits, the required know-how to operate the device, the size and portability of the device, and any potential combinations of different suppression techniques.